 The proposed action would contribute to creating a consistent regulatory environment in the South Atlantic.
-The Generic AM and Dolphin Allocations Amendment (Amendment 34 to the Snapper Grouper FMP), currently pending approval by the Secretary of Commerce, would make AMs for hogfish consistent with those for other snapper grouper species.
+The Generic Accountability Measures (AMs) and Dolphin Allocations Amendment (Amendment 34 to the Snapper Grouper FMP), which became effective on February 22, 2016, would make AMs for hogfish consistent with those for other snapper grouper species.
 However, since this amendment proposes two hogfish stocks, AMs need to be specified for each stock.
-Current AMs for hogfish throughout the South Atlantic region are below.
-The South Atlantic Council's preferred alternatives from the Generic AM and Dolphin Allocations Amendment are shown above
+Current AMs (Alternative 1 (No Action)) for hogfish throughout the South Atlantic region are below: